JackTn/script_github_actions/specification/appconfiguration/data-plane/readme.go.md

 ## Go
-These settings apply only when `--go` is specified on the command line.
+These settings apply only when `--go` is specified on the command line test.
 ``` yaml $(go)
 go:
   license-header: MICROSOFT_MIT_NO_VERSION